gethinode/docs/content/en/docs/latest/content/tables.md

 ---
 title: Tables
 description: Enhance out-of-the-box Markdown tables with Bootstrap styling.
-date: 2024-07-13
+date: 2024-09-04
 layout: docs
 modules: ["simple-datatables"]
 ---

+> [!NOTE]
+> Since Hinode {{< release version="v0.26.7" short="true" type="link" >}} you no longer need to include the `.table` attribute with your Markdown table.
+Hinode uses a render hook to ensure the Markdown table uses Bootstrap's styling automatically.
+You can still use the `table` shortcode as equivalent - which also adds support for data tables.

-Hugo supports out-of-the box Markdown tables.
-Hinode enhances the basic tables with optional styling features provided by Bootstrap.
+Hugo supports Markdown tables natively.
+Hinode enhances these tables with optional styling features provided by Bootstrap.
 The following paragraphs illustrate how to use basic tables, how to accent them, how to adjust the borders, and how to make the table more compact.

 ## Basic tables